yegor-pelykh/image-in-browser/README.md

 Key Features:
 - Fully compatible with both Node.js and browser environments
 - Developed entirely in TypeScript, compiled to JavaScript
-- No external dependencies—lightweight and efficient
+- No external dependencies — lightweight and efficient
 - A modern ES (ECMAScript) module for seamless integration

 Whether you're working with static images or animated graphics, this library is perfect for projects where you want to keep your code isolated from the underlying system.